ProtikBose/Xv6/README.md

 # Xv6
-A simple Unix-like teaching operating system
+It is a simple Unix-like teaching operating system.Xv6 is a modern reimplementation of Sixth Edition Unix in ANSI C for multiprocessor x86 and RISC-V systems